MockbaTheBorg/RunCPM/readme.md

 Both CCPs are provided as source code on the A.ZIP package, and can be natively rebuilt if needed.

-The disk A.ZIP contains a basic initial CP/M environment, with the source code for the CCPs and also the EXIT.COM program, which ends RunCPM execution.
+The disk A.ZIP contains a basic initial CP/M environment, with the source code for the CCPs and also the EXIT.COM program, which ends RunCPM execution.<br>
 This disk also contains Z80ASM, which is a very powerful Z80 assembly that generates .COM files directly.

 ## Limitations

-The objective of RunCPM is *not* to emulate a Z80 CP/M computer perfectly, but to allow CP/M to be emulated as close as possible while keeping the files on the native (host) filesystem.
+The objective of RunCPM is *not* to emulate a Z80 CP/M computer perfectly, but to allow CP/M to be emulated as close as possible while keeping the files on the native (host) filesystem.<br>
 This will obviusly prevent the accurate physical emulation of disk drives, so applications like MOVCPM and STAT will not be completely useful.<br>
 They are provided on Disk A.ZIP just to keep compatibility with DR's file distribution.